mariusz-schimke/GiGraph/README.md

 }
 ```

-In some cases, when setting global attributes, you will want to restore the attributes of specific elements to their *default* values used by the visualization engine.
+There might be cases when you will want to restore some attributes of specific elements to their *default* values used by the visualization engine.
 It may be achieved for some types of attributes by assigning them a blank value.
 The library, however, is designed in such a way that it does not render attributes with *null* values assigned to their corresponding properties.
 But there is a workaround: you may use the *Nullify* method on a collection of attributes, and specify the attribute to nullify either by a lambda expression (recommended), or by its key.

 Consider the following example: